mitmedialab/lcl/_modules/week1.md

     1. Read Seymour Papert’s essay on [Gears of My Childhood](./activity/week1/gears.pdf)
     <br/><i class="fa fa-globe mr-2" aria-hidden="true"></i> also available in [Italiano (Italian)](./activity/week1/gears.it.pdf), [日本語 (Japanese)](./activity/week1/gears.ja.pdf), [Português (Portuguese)](./activity/week1/gears.pt.pdf), [Español (Spanish)](./activity/week1/gears.es.pdf)
     2. Think about an object from your childhood that interested and influenced you
-    3. Go to the [discussion forum](http://lcl-discuss.media.mit.edu) to see other people's objects and share a photo and short description of your childhood object
+    3. Go to the [discussion forum](http://lcl-discuss.media.mit.edu) to see other people's objects
+    4. Share a photo and short description of your childhood object:

   video:
     link: https://www.youtube.com/embed/AqZEKy8AiYY?rel=0&cc_load_policy=1
     download-link: ./videos/1-activity.mp4
-    title: Childhood Objects
+    title: Childhood Object
     desc: |
       This week we invite you to share a childhood object with the community.
       In this video, Lily and Shruti explain a little bit more.